austenito/austenito.com/_posts/2010-02-13-getting-technically-started.markdown

 title: "Getting Technically Started"
 date: 2010-02-13
 comments: true
+categories: tech
 ---

 Where do I begin?
 This question scared the crap out of me when I forayed into the job space straight out of the university.
 Everything was wild and unknown.
 I needed a tour guide yesterday.

 As a new grad, I tried a lot of things.
 I read books and blogs.
 Listened to podcasts.
 Worked on open source projects like [Hackystat][1] and personal projects like an [Open Microblogging Plaform][2] and a ping pong score tracker.
 I tried a bunch of different approaches to improving my technical life.This blog's aim is to help you filter out the noise.
 I'll write what worked for me with the hope that it can bootstrap your improvement outside of college.